fabian7593/EasyRestApiLand/README.md

   * Email Management: Some requests for send emails fast and easy (in this example with gmail).
   * Error Management: This project has a strong structure of error management.
   * Validations: A lot of important validations like required fields, regular expressions, and others.
+  * Microservices: You have the possibillity to modify the code easly and set all of those functionallities on separate microservices.

 <br>